usamafayaz/nurseryzone/README.md

 # 🌱 Nursery Zone

 **Nursery Zone** is a React Native mobile application designed to streamline plant nursery operations.
 It provides an efficient platform for nurseries to manage their products, customers to place orders, and delivery personnel to track and deliver orders.
-The app features a role-based access system with a user-friendly interface, ensuring a seamless experience for all users.
+The app features a role-based access system with a user-friendly interface, ensuring a smooth experience for all users.
+It also includes integrated Stripe payments for seamless transactions.

 ---